What is Alcoholism?

 The first stage in alcohol addiction recovery is detoxification.
 This phase should be completed with the help of medical professionals due to the potential for serious, uncomfortable withdrawal symptoms.
 Many times, individuals are given a medication to help alleviate the painful side effects of a withdrawal.

 There are two types of rehabilitation that help treat alcoholism: inpatient rehab and outpatient rehab.
 Inpatient rehabs are intensive treatment programs that require you to check into a facility for a certain period of time, usually 30, 60 or 90 days.
 Outpatient rehab allows individuals to participate in a recovery program while continuing with their daily life.
-Talk with your doctor about treatment options to determine which form of recovery will best fit your needs.
+Talk with your doctor about treatment options to choose the best form of recovery for you.

 The recovery process doesn’t end with the completion of rehab.
 Long-term sobriety requires ongoing therapy and may entail support groups, counseling and other recovery resources.
 These will make sure you maintain sobriety and continue on a happy, healthy path for months and years to come.